 Patient Grievances

 High Plains strives to provide the best care possible for our Medical, Dental, and Behavioral Health patients.
-To ensure effective care and service, High Plains takes patient complaints seriously.
+To ensure effective care and service, High Plains takes patient feedback seriously.
 We maintain policies and procedures to resolve patient complaints in a timely and equitable manner.
 All complaints are considered confidential.
 Patients have the right to a grievance procedure when they believe their rights have been violated.
 There will be no consequences or retaliation to patients who file grievances.

 Steps To Take If You Have A Grievance